canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 - The `PlaylistVM` should maintain a list of playlist videos (`playlistVideos`) and the placeholder video (`dropPlaceholderData`) separately.
 It can combine these two values into a single value (`videosWithDropPlaceholder`) of the videos to display to the user.
-On a high-level this might look like:
+On a high-level, this might look like:

   ```js
   PlaylistVM = DefineMap.extend({